Gdansklol/food-storybook-tw-01/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

-### `yarn start`

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.\
-You may also see any lint errors in the console.

 ### `tailwindcss`

 npm install -D tailwindcss